Retirement planning is one of the most important parts of personal finance but also one of the most intimidating.

-- Changes in family life such as getting married, having children, or getting divorced.
+- Changes in family life, such as getting married, having children, or getting divorced.

 Choosing a City to Retire

 One choice that will have a huge impact on how much money you’ll need is choosing the city you’ll retire in.
-For many people, it will be where your grandchildren are.
+For many people, it will be where their grandchildren are.
 But if you have a choice, here are some things to consider:

 - Cost of living

 - Property Tax Rates

 Using these criteria, here’s a list of the best places to retire in Canada.

 More Canadians are choosing to retire abroad either full-time or for part of the year.
 The benefits are obvious, such as much better weather and a much cheaper cost of living.

 One big factor to consider is access to quick and good health care if you choose this route.

 According to this survey, 46% of Canadians expect to retire between 60 and 70.6% of Canadians expect that they will never retire.
 Here are some retirement options for you to consider: